Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 But wait, you know what...
 I'll be smart and when overwriting the return pointer on the stack, I'll just overwrite the last byte, or last two bytes.
 Since it's little endian, I can just update those bytes, the rest will already be valid bytes for the memory location.
 So I just need to update the last couple bytes to return to the `system("cat flag.txt")` code.

 I was soo happy, "take that" I exclaimed!...
 And then I tried it and it called `exit()`..
 Duh, the password has to be a multiple of 8. *sigh* So that's not going to work!
-That's why there was that limitation!!!
+That's why that limitation was in there!!!

 ### Step 4, Smash head against hard objects...
 OK, back to looking for other options (not necessarily in this order).